nickmckenney/Building-a-JSON-API/readme.md

   - Use a separate image uploading service like Imgur or Flickr and only store the *URLs* of those images in your app itself.)
   - [Paperclip](https://github.com/thoughtbot/paperclip) is Rails gem that handles attachments.
-  - CarrierWave is another such gem [Mini-Lesson Here](https://github.com/ga-dc/wdi6-formerly-curriculum/tree/3071663bc9aaac00fe5eee4b11c171af60f826b5/mini-lessons/file-uploads-with-carrier-wave-and-aws)
+  - CarrierWave is another such `gem`.
+[Mini-lesson here.](https://github.com/ga-dc/wdi6-formerly-curriculum/tree/3071663bc9aaac00fe5eee4b11c171af60f826b5/mini-lessons/file-uploads-with-carrier-wave-and-aws)

 #### Other Ideas